-Canning your garden produce gives you great quality, and is so a money saver.
+Canning your garden produce gives you great quality, and also is a money saver.
 Try this pickled beet recipe.
 Its one of my favorites and you will be able to enjoy your garden through the winter months!

 Author:The Wilderness Wife